bvbalakrishna105/Kubernetes-Zero-To-Hero/README.md

-# Kubernetes-Zero-To-Hero

-What is kubernetes ?
+# What is kubernetes ?

 As per wikipedia defination
 Kubernetes, commonly abbreviated K8s is an open-source container orchestration system for automating software deployment, scaling, and management.
 Originally designed by Google, the project is now maintained by the Cloud Native Computing Foundation (CNCF).

-What kind of problems k8s going to address it?
+# What kind of problems k8s going to address it?

-1. Standalone systems
+1. Single node host(s) in nature
-2. Scaling
+2. Auto Scaling is not there
-3. Healing
+3. Auto Healing is not there
 4. Docker is not enterprise solution

-What is kuberneters Cluster Architecture and each components ?
+# What is kuberneters Cluster Architecture and each components ?

 K8s are broadly divided into two catogeries
 1. Control Plane (master/primary)